Clipping Mask in InDesign | Easy Guide for Learners

 There are several applications for creating masks using shape tools.
 However, using the Pen Tool to trace over typography would take a lot of time.
 Fortunately, there is a useful tool that can convert fonts into layer masks.
 Create a type first by using the Text Tool.
 Select your typeface and font size before placing your content.

-Using Text Tool, Clipping Mask in Indesign
+Using Text Tool, Clipping Mask in InDesign

 Step 2 – Create Outlines